hadimhanna123123/mediator-design-pattern/README.md

 To run the program:

-1) download the linked file and the jar files
+1)Download the linked file and the jar files

 2)Open the project in eclipse